Jesse – My Marathon Fundraising Story

 It has been quite the uphill struggle (pardon the pun) juggling running 4 times a week with an extremely busy job.
 That has been the hardest part, and the guilt that sets in when you haven’t run all week after being particularly busy.
 However that has been outweighed by the satisfaction that you feel after those very long runs, you feel as if you have climbed a small mountain in day.
 The post run endorphins are incredible and that feeling of ecstasy is truly great,.
 It’s simply a fantastic endeavour and challenge and I would thoroughly recommend it to anyone that is vaguely interested in running!

-If you wish to support Jesse by donating to his Marathon Challenge – please visit:
+You can still support Jesse by donating to his Marathon Challenge – please visit:

-Good luck Jesse and thank you for supporting Cerebral Palsy Sport
+Thank you for supporting Cerebral Palsy Sport